alsuren/interview-2022-10-31/slides.md

 Automate passaging for cell growth.

-* Take images of flask periodically.
+* Take microscope images of cells.
 * Wait for conditions to be met.
+* Move cells to new flask.
   * Check cell health.
-* Move cells to new flask.
 * Repeat.

-User may review images and interrupt things.
+User should review images and may override.

 ---